Back to blog

 2. Pay for a cloud service

-This usually unlocks archive uploads, older tweet deletion, and faster processing.
+This usually unlocks deeper cleanup, older tweet deletion, and faster processing.

 But it also means your data is processed elsewhere, logs and metadata may exist, and ongoing access stays active until you revoke it.